hypervel/hypervel.org/docs/docs/mail.md

 }
 ```

 Of course, attachment data may be stored on a remote file storage service such as Amazon S3.
-So, Laravel Hyperf also allows you to generate attachment instances from data that is stored on one of your application's [filesystem disks](/docs/filesystem):
+So, Hypervel also allows you to generate attachment instances from data that is stored on one of your application's [filesystem disks](/docs/filesystem):

 ```php
 // Create an attachment from a file on your default disk...